SoftwareToolworks/IPNode/README.md

 The use of digipeaters have been removed, so the functionality of a repeater can be replaced using full-duplex (or cross-band) techniques.
 This prevents hidden nodes.

-The Improved Level 2 Protocol (IL2P) was built upon AX.25 Version 2.0, thus a lot of the Version 2.2 functionality is not used in this protocol.
+IL2P was built upon AX.25 Version 2.0, thus a lot of the Version 2.2 functionality is not used in this protocol.
 The protocol was also modified to be hard-wired using only the maximum FEC and Header Type 1, as it is the most useful.
 It is used to transport Level 3 Internet Protocol (IP).
 There is some Broadcast functionality left, used for ARP, Node Identification, and multicast UDP.
 The KISS commands from the kernel are limited to sending data, and other command types are not processed.

 The modem uses the ALSA Linux Soundcard 16-bit stereo channel PCM, at a fixed 9.6 kHz sample rate.
 The network interface uses a Linux pseudo-terminal running the KISS protocol.
 This interfaces to the AX.25 Level 3 networking using the ```kissattach``` program, making the modem routable over IP.
 #### Status